Mayfly277/mayfly277.github.io/_posts/2025-03-17-Exchange-part1.md

   alt: Exchange - part 1
 ---

-- On Goadv3 an extension has appear : EXCHANGE
+- On GOAD v3 Update: A New Addition appear : [EXCHANGE](https://orange-cyberdefense.github.io/GOAD/extensions/exchange/)!
-- First thanks to [aleemladha](https://github.com/aleemladha) for his pull request and his help on the exchange integration in GOAD lab !
+- Huge thanks to [aleemladha](https://github.com/aleemladha) for his pull request and invaluable help in integrating Exchange into the GOAD lab!
-- I wanted to write an exploitation guide for exchange for a long time !
-Now, it will be finally started :)
+- I've been wanting to write an Exchange exploitation guide for a long time—now, it's finally happening!
+Stay tuned.

 ## Exchange installation